biopragmatics/oquat/docs/invalids/prefix/cgd.md

 ## `fao`: Fungal gross anatomy

-Identifiers for this prefix are given incorrectly correctly in `fao`.
+Identifiers for this prefix are given incorrectly in `fao`.
+See the [GitHub repository](https://github.com/obophenotype/fungal-anatomy-ontology).

 | external_xref   |   usages_count | usages                                                                                                                                                                                                                                                             |
 |-----------------|----------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|